khingl/khingl.github.io/_pages/research.md

   - /research.html
 ---

-I study institutions, organizations, and the industrial organization of science.
+I study institutions and the industrial organization of science.

+My primary research fields are industrial organization and political economy where I focus on topics in science and "idea production" more broadly, often using applied microeconomics.

+My Job Market Paper is "The Prestige-Testability Tradeoff in Science." [pdf]({{ "/files/PTTS_latest.pdf" | relative_url}})

 **Publications**